Redistricting Explained

 The distinction matters: apportionment decides how many seats a state gets.
 Redistricting decides where those seats go.
 Apportionment is a math problem.
 Redistricting is a power struggle.

-When done fairly, redistricting reflects population changes.
-When done strategically, it predetermines election outcomes for the next decade.
-That strategic version is gerrymandering.
+When done fairly, redistricting produces fair maps that reflect population changes.
+When done strategically, it predetermines election outcomes for a decade.
+The strategic version is gerrymandering.

 31